Imperfect molecular detection can renormalize apparent kinetic rates in stochastic gene regulatory networks: Count distribution prediction under technical noise using a discrete approach

-Hence, we conclude that under the influence of technical noise and for sufficiently high protein abundance, the stochastic protein dynamics of the auto-regulatory circuit \eqref{feedbckloopscheme} is well approximated by the the dynamics of the same circuit without technical noise but with the parameter rescalings $k_1 \mapsto k_1/p$, $k_3 \mapsto k_3 p$ and $k_4 \mapsto k_4p$.
-This results holds for the general case of time-dependent kinetic rates.
-For the special case where these rates are time-independent constants, we have further shown that the rescaling above holds without necessarily invoking high protein abundance provided timescale separation is enforced.
-Specifically, this occurs when either the binding and unbinding rates of the protein to the promoter are very small compared to the rest of the rates (slow switching) or else when binding is much faster than unbinding and both processes are much faster than the remaining reactions (a special case of fast-switching).
+For the special case where these rates are time-independent constants, we have further shown that the rescaling above holds without necessarily invoking sufficiently high protein abundance, provided timescale separation is enforced.
+Specifically, this occurs when either the binding and unbinding rates of the protein to the promoter are very small compared to the rest of the rates (slow switching) or when binding is much faster than unbinding and both processes are much faster than the remaining reactions (a special case of fast-switching).
 An extension of these calculations to the case of cell-specific capture probabilities is discussed in \ref{AppC}.
+The special case of timescale separation without protein abundance is likely most applicable to bacteria where there are a substantial number of proteins with mean per cell that is of the order of a single molecule (about a third of proteins in {\it{Escherichia coli}} have mean per cell less than 5 \cite{taniguchi2010quantifying}) and where fast promoter switching has been explicitly measured \cite{sepulveda2016measurement}.
+Because many proteins are highly stable (effective degradation lifetime is the cell-cycle duration), likely fast promoter switching is more common in nature than slow promoter switching.
+However, the latter has also been reported in the context of phenotypic switching \cite{gupta2011stochastic,acar2005enhancement}; it is particularly important for epigenetically regulated genes where promoter states can be stable for a large number of cell-cycles \cite{moazed2011mechanisms}.